Structure of Instruction

 - Kids Kenpo students will be tested at regular intervals at each rank (belt color) and receive a stripe to note their progress.

-- Kids Kenpo students will not have a cumulative test, but will complete that belt’s requirements and a select number of techniques from that level’s material.
+- Kids Kenpo beginner students will not have a cumulative test, but will complete that belt’s requirements and a select number of techniques from that level’s material.